Social Science Building

 Double majors who include political science as one of their two majors must fulfill the requirements of both programs.
 Please consult an undergraduate student affairs adviser for more information.

-Honors candidates for departmental honors are required to take Poli Sci 191A and B in which they write a senior thesis.
-To be admitted to the Honors Seminar a student must be of senior standing in the first quarter of the seminar, have a minimum GPA of 3.6 in political science, have completed all lower-division requirements including Political Science 30 and five upper-division courses.
+Honors candidates for departmental honors are required to take POLI 191A and B in which they write a senior thesis.
+To be admitted to the Honors Seminar a student must be of senior standing in the first quarter of the seminar, have a minimum GPA of 3.6 in political science, have completed all lower-division requirements including POLI 30 and five upper-division courses.
 Also, students must have an adviser prior to enrolling in the Honors Seminar.
 These courses may be counted toward the upper-division requirement.

 The premise of our educational philosophy is that the best professional preparation for productive careers that we can provide is one that is broad, theoretical, and only indirectly related to the current job market.
 Our majors graduate into a wide range of career options.